parkjphilip/pikaJump/README.md

 #### Scrolling Background

 A scrolling background was created using the drawImage function from HTML5 Canvas.
-Platforms were endlessly rendered and made to seem like they were falling by repositioning them with a set displacement at every iteration of the game loop.
+Platforms are endlessly rendered and made to seem like they are falling by repositioning them with a set displacement at every iteration of the game loop.
 If a platform were to fall out of range of the canvas, it would be re-rendered at the top to be seen as a new platform.

 ```javascript
   updatePlatform() {